SteveJustin1963/tec-APUS/README.md

 ## tec-APUS

-this ver7 add-on hack is to get Serial port MC6850 and Maths chip AM9511 on one pcb plugin to exploit forth or mint
+this ver7 add-on hack is to get Serial port MC6850 and Maths chip AM9511 on one pcb plugin to exploit Forth or MINT.

 ![](https://github.com/SteveJustin1963/tec-APUS/blob/master/pics/255080535_3114837952082902_9094347087018948754_n.jpg)